-BBL-507 New Testament Historical Backgrounds
+BBL-507 New Testament Historical Backgrounds 3

 A detailed study of the historical period from the Persian period through the Bar Kokhba's revolt as an aid in interpreting the New Testament within its historical and cultural setting.
+This course is only available by distance education.